Skip to content

 3. Forced Entry if Necessary — Breaking open locked windows, doors, or gates when necessary to gain entry

 After execution, the constable files a return with the court documenting the execution.
-The witnesses should also sign the return.

 An eviction judgment remains effective for not less than 90 days.
 If the tenant returns after being removed under a warrant of possession, the landlord may use the same judgment to obtain another warrant without filing a new eviction proceeding.